Causal machine learning methods and use of cross-fitting in settings with high-dimensional confounding: Doubly robust methods

 Under the assumptions outlined in Section \ref{sec3}, the ACE can be estimated using DR methods.
 We focus on two DR methods, AIPW and TMLE.
 For both of these methods, models are fitted for the conditional expectation of the outcome $Y$ given the exposure $X$ and confounders $W$, $E[Y|X, W]$ (the outcome model) and for the propensity score, ${P}(X=1|W)$ (the exposure model).
 The outcome and exposure models are often referred to as \textit{nuisance} models because they are not of intrinsic interest but instead are used within AIPW and TMLE to estimate the target parameter. \cite{Daniel2018DoubleRobustness}

-DR estimators are obtained by determining and then utilising an efficient influence function (EIF), which has a unique form that is determined by the target parameter of interest, in our case the ACE.\citep{Kennedy2016} DR estimators are constructed in a manner that allows them to attempt to correct for the bias (termed \emph{plug-in bias}) that is induced when using g-computation with the data-adaptive approaches.
+DR estimators for the ACE are obtained by determining and then utilising an efficient influence function (EIF), which has a unique form that is determined by the target parameter of interest.\citep{Kennedy2016} DR estimators are constructed in a manner that allows them to attempt to correct for the bias (termed \emph{plug-in bias}) that is induced when using g-computation with the data-adaptive approaches.
 Further details regarding derivation and interpretation of the EIF, as well as plug-in bias can be found elsewhere. \cite{Hines2022DemystifyingFunctions}